Minimizing the number of edges in $K_{s,t}$-saturated bipartite graphs: -saturation

 Assume for the sake of contradiction that equality holds.
-It follows from Corollary \ref{core:bound} that the nice core has exactly seven edges and thus must be a $K_{3, 3}$ with two edges removed.
+It follows from Claim \ref{core:bound} that the nice core has exactly seven edges and thus must be a $K_{3, 3}$ with two edges removed.
 Since the core contains a copy of $K_{2, 3}$, the removed edges are incident to the same vertex.
 Without loss of generality, let $a_1'\in U'$ be that vertex.
 Note that $a_0$ is the only neighbor of $a_1'$ inside the core.

-Next we show that for $u' \in U' \setminus A'$, adding any edge $a_0u'$ to $G$ would create a $K_{(4,2)}$.
+Next we show that for $u' \in U' \setminus A'$, adding any edge $a_0u'$ to $G$ would create a copy of $K_{(4,2)}$.
 Suppose not, then a copy of $K_{(2,4)}$ is created and all the vertices in $A'$ are used in that copy.
-However, it can be observed that $a_0'$ and $a_1'$ does not have another common neighbor other than $a_0$, contradicting the creation of a $K_{(2, 4)}$.
+However, it can be observed that $a_0'$ and $a_1'$ do not have another common neighbor other than $a_0$, contradicting the creation of a $K_{(2, 4)}$.
 Hence, adding $a_0u'$ creates a copy of $K_{(4,2)}$.
-Now observe that the vertex $a_0$ behaves similar to the vertex $u_0$ in the proof of Proposition \ref{mindeg}.
+Now observe that the vertex $a_0$ behaves similarly to the vertex $u_0$ in the proof of Proposition \ref{mindeg}.
 Thus, we again define a couple of sets in the style of Section 2 to help us count the number of edges of $G$.

-For any $u' \in U' \setminus A'$, let $S_{u'}$ denote the the set of 3 vertices in $U \setminus a_0$ participating in a created $K_{(4,2)}$ when the edge $a_0u'$ is added.
+For any $u' \in U' \setminus A'$, let $S_{u'}$ denote the set of three vertices in $U \setminus a_0$ participating in a created $K_{(4,2)}$ when the edge $a_0u'$ is added.
 Define $V \subseteq U$ to be the union of these $S_{u'}$'s.
-Clearly, any vertex in $V$ must be adjacent to at least 1 neighbor in $A'$, and all the vertices in $U' \setminus A'$ must be adjacent to at least 3 vertices in $V$.
-Now, we can count the number of edges in $G$ similar to the proof of Proposition \ref{mindeg}:
+Clearly, any vertex in $V$ must be adjacent to at least one neighbor in $A'$, and all the vertices in $U' \setminus A'$ must be adjacent to at least three vertices in $V$.
+Now, we can count the number of edges in $G$ similarly to the proof of Proposition \ref{mindeg}: